 See the following tabs for an introduction to some of the main social media tools.
 The Research Information Network provides a social media guide for researchers with a more in depth list of available options.

-Researcher Development offers training courses to postgraduate researchers, including 'Doing and disseminating research', which covers Blogging and Tweeting: Communicating Your Research Online.
+Researcher Development offers training courses to postgraduate researchers, including 'Sharing your research'.

 Blogs are a popular method of disseminating timely information and facilitating discussion.